Bipin Tripathi Kumaon Institute of Technology: Administration and organization

 The institute is administered by an autonomous society named "Bipin Tripathi Kumaun Institute of Technology Dwarahat Society" which is registered under the Societies Registration Act.
 The memorandum of association, society rules, bye-laws and employees conduct rules are duly approved by the Uttarakhand state government.
 The institute enjoys freedom with regard to internal administration and functioning.

-The Administration Section of BTKIT, Dwarahat is headed by a registrar and functions under the overall supervision of the principal.
+The Administration Section of BTKIT, Dwarahat is headed by a registrar and functions under the overall supervision of the director.

 The following functions and duties are performed by the Administration Section: